All Episodes

 The only problem with this is that any dissidents in Havana, any dissidents in Cuba who seek to speak out against the regime are put in jail.

-And now the American flag is essentially flying proudly over that real-life circumstance.
+And now the American flag is essentially flying proudly over that real life circumstance.

 People that want to show up at Castro's, well, he doesn't give speeches anymore, but public events in Cuba and protest or just be dissidents for freedom.

-Dissidents are celebrated here in Cuba that are put in jail.
+Dissidents are celebrated here in Cuba.

 And we are proud as we can be to be normalizing relations with such a forward revolutionary thinking as Fidel Castro.